Capital improvements vs repairs and maintenance: What’s the difference?

 And then there are major repairs, replacements, and upgrades, which require larger – and not always planned-for – outlays of time, effort, and expense.
-Better known as capital expenditures or improvements, these can include big-deal undertakings like carpet replacement, major lighting or landscape projects, pool deck refurbishment, security system upgrades or replacements, exterior painting, painting of garages, stairways, or hallways, and many more.
+These capital expenditures, or capital improvements, include these can include big-deal undertakings like carpet replacement, major lighting or landscape projects, pool deck refurbishment, security system upgrades or replacements, exterior painting, painting of garages, stairways, or hallways, and many more.

-What is the difference between capital improvement and repair?
+What is the difference between capital improvements vs repairs and maintenance?

 Examples can include: